prudvikeshav/KodeKloudEngineer/Kubernetes/Deploy Guest Book App on Kubernetes.md

- ## Problem Statement:
+## Problem Statement

 The Nautilus Application development team has finished development of one of the applications and it is ready for deployment.
 It is a guestbook application that will be used to manage entries for guests/visitors.
 As per discussion with the DevOps team, they have finalized the infrastructure that will be deployed on Kubernetes cluster.
 Below you can find more details about it.

 BACK-END TIER

 - Create a deployment named *redis-master* for Redis master.

   - Replicas count should be *1*.

   - Container name should be *master-redis-xfusio*n and it should use image *redis*.

   - Request resources as CPU should be *100m* and Memory should be *100Mi*.

   - Container port should be redis default port i.e *6379*.

 - Create a service named *redis-master* for Redis master.
 Port and targetPort should be Redis default port i.e *6379*.

 - Create another deployment named *redis-slave* for Redis slave.

   - Replicas count should be *2*.

   - Container name should be *slave-redis-xfusion* and it should use *gcr.io/google_samples/gb-redisslave:v3 image*.

   - Requests resources as CPU should be *100m* and Memory should be *100Mi*.

   - Define an environment variable named *GET_HOSTS_FROM* and its value should be *dns*.

   - Container port should be Redis default port i.e *6379*.

 - Create another service named *redis-slave*.
 It should use Redis default port i.e *6379*.